wavelov3r/Simple-Inventory-Voice/README.md

 5. Repeat the same steps for `https://github.com/wavelov3r/Simple-Inventory-Voice`.
 6. Install **Simple Inventory Voice**, restart Home Assistant, and add it from **Settings > Devices & services > Add integration**.

-After installing the repository, HACS may initially show a commit hash.
-Create and publish a GitHub release tagged `v1.2` from the `main` branch, then use **Update information** in HACS.
-A release is required for HACS to display `1.2` instead of a commit hash.

 ### Option 2: Manual installation